 I believe most of us have heard about sloths.
-They are the little guys that always look sleepy and like to hang out in trees and move as slow as possible.
+They are the little guys that always look sleepy and like to hang out in trees and move as slowly as possible.
 One of the favorites for wildlife viewing, they are so fun to watch.

-They can be found in Southern Central America and in most of South America.
+They can be found in Southern Central America and most of South America.
 Also, among animals in Costa Rica, they can be found in Puerto Viejo, the South Caribbean region, where the only sloth rescue in the world is located.
 But do we really know their best-kept secrets?

 Top 15 Fun Facts About Sloths